Real Estate Transactions in Las Vegas

 - Select property that you would like to make an offer on.
 Because there are multiple offers on many properties, especially those under $300k, it is wise to select several properties and not just one.

-- Have your agent run comparable sales to determine an approximate value.
+- Have your agent run comparable sales to determine approximate value.
 If you are getting a loan, your lender will also require an official appraisal to be done on the property.
 If this is a cash sale, an appraisal is not required, but the buyer may pay for one and that can be a condition of the contract.
 We use the standard Greater Las Vegas Board of Realtors purchase contract which contains many provisions for the protection of both the buyers and the sellers.
 The only exception to using a standard GLVAR contract would be when purchasing a brand new property from a developer.
-In that case the purchase contract is supplied by the developer.
+In that case, the purchase contract is supplied by the developer.

 - The agent will write up a purchase contract including all terms of the sale.
 Terms of the sale will include the following items of importance, as well as other miscellaneous provisions: